GaraziLS/Git-Apuntes/apuntes.md

 * git init + name to init a local repo
 * git add, commit -m, push to add files to remote repo
-* git push -u origin main to upload updated content
+* git push -u origin main to upload updated content (also to push branches)
+* git remote add origin <host-or-remoteURL> to connect local and remote repo
 * git checkout -b to create branch & switching
 * git checkout + branch name to switch
 * git merge to merge content from branches.
 Merging must be done in the branch that will receive the files.
 Type: git merge + branch name
 * git pull -> Pulls remote data updated to local repo

-.gitignore to protect content
+* .gitignore to protect content
+* remove things: rm [-f(optional, forces removal)] + file name

 # Rebase